- Position: full light (with shade from hot sun)

 - Flowering period: February to May

 - Hardiness: tender (will need winter protection).
-These beautiful indoor plants are not currently in bloom, but given time they will produce spectacular, bright orange and midnight-blue flowers that look a little like the head of a colourful crane.
+These beautiful plants are not currently in bloom, but given time they will produce spectacular, bright yellow and midnight-blue flowers that look a little like the head of a colourful crane.
 These exotic-looking flowers are surrounded by paddle-shaped, emerald-green leaves, which shred with age, but remain a feature throughout the year.
 This beautiful bird of paradise makes an interesting house plant for a bright, well-lit room and in summer, can be plunged (pot and all) in the middle of a sunny border to create an instant tropical effect.

 - Garden care: During the growing season water regularly and apply a balanced liquid fertiliser each month.
 Water sparingly in winter and top-dress each spring.
 As the old leaves become shredded, trim them off.